Stuycs-K/finalproject-10-mueller-flint-yu-kellen/DEVLOG-Flint.md

 Fixed compilation and got input to register.
 Added stdin and stdout to editor class
 Moved all the editor logic out of main.rs

+### 2025-06-02 - Help Kellen and Update docs
+I helped Kellen with his code and got the hex conversion to work.
+I also updated some of the docs.